-Specialisation (15 EC) see 3.1 Elective courses (9 EC) see 3.2
+Specialisation (15 EC) see 3.1

+Elective courses (9 EC) see 3.2

 EPA2933 Preparation for the Master Thesis EPA (6 EC)

-EPA2942 Master Thesis EPA (30 EC) EPA7030 Interviewing Techniques (skill)
+EPA2942 Master Thesis EPA (30 EC)

+EPA7030 Interviewing Techniques (skill)

+SPM7070 Networking

 Some of the modules and projects have prerequisites.
 The prerequisites are mentioned in the digital study guide.
-See article 6 of the Implementation Rules for the prerequisites of EPA2933 and EPA2942.
+See article 6 of the Implementation Rules for the prerequisites of EPA2942.

 - 2. Skills will be graded by either pass or fail.
 All skills must be passed in order to be able to graduate. - 3.
 The modules for the Research Specialisation are placed on the TPM student portal. - 4.
 The Faculty of Technology, Policy and Management, Delft University of Technology (DUT), and the School of Management, Harbin Institute of Technology (HIT) offer a double degree master programme on Engineering and Policy Analysis (EPA).
-This programme will be evaluated in 2011-2012.
-If the collaboration with HIT is continued in 2012-2013, the nature and content of the programme will be placed on the EPA website. - 5.
-Students can take one semester of studies at the School of Management, Harbin Institute of Technology (HIT).
+In order to be eligible for a TUDelft EPA degree, double degree students spend the first two semesters in Delft and the third semester in Harbin.
+The thesis project can be done either in Harbin or Delft under joint supervision.
+The exact nature and content of the programme will be placed on the TPM website -> student poprtal -> MSc EPA -> EPA Programme - 5.
+Students can take one quarter or one semester of studies at the School of Management, Harbin Institute of Technology (HIT).
 This does not lead to a double degree.
-This programme will be evaluated in 2011-2012.
-If the collaboration with HIT is continued in 2012-2013, the nature and content of the programme will be placed on the EPA website. - 6.
-The Faculty of Technology, Policy and Management, Delft University of Technology (DUT), Universidad Pontificia Comillas, Madrid-Spain and Université Paris Sud (Paris-France) (and possibly other universities in the future) offer a double/triple degree: the Erasmus Mundus International Master in Economics and Management of Network Industries (EMIN).
+The nature and content of the programme will be placed on the TPM website -> student poprtal -> MSc EPA -> EPA Programme - 6.
+The Faculty of Technology, Policy and Management, Delft University of Technology (DUT), Universidad Pontificia Comillas, Madrid-Spain and Université Paris Sud (Paris-France) (and possibly other universities in the future) offer a double/triple degree: the Erasmus Mundus International

+Master in Economics and Management of Network Industries (EMIN).
 Students will receive the diploma of each university where they have studied given the requirements of each university and a total study load of 120 EC.
-TPM requires students to have passed the entire first year of the EPA programme. - 7.
-Transitional regulations
+TPM requires students to have passed the entire first year of the EPA programme.

+7. Transitional regulations